Finding Meaning in the Mundane

 Now the mundane aspects of our lives are the making of breakfasts which we ate this morning, how we traveled here, and the writing of checks for the bills we’ll pay tonight.
 Our lives are made up of these ordinary but necessary tasks of living but I believe with a deeper understanding we can find greater meaning from these seemingly unfulfilling tasks.
 [W]e must create the value that gives meaning to our lives.

 For me, religion is about connectedness, about our relationships with ourselves, our local community and the world at large.
 It is these relationships that give my life worth and I explore these relationships by taking a deeper view of my everyday actions and how these are driven by my values.
-John Marsh, our former minister, had a wonderful blessing which captures this sentiment: “As we sit down to enjoy this food, let us remember that this food is brought to us through the labors and struggles of our brothers and sisters throughout the world, may we wish the same for them as we ourselves have today.”
+Rev. John Marsh had a wonderful blessing which captures this sentiment: “As we sit down to enjoy this food, let us remember that this food is brought to us through the labors and struggles of our brothers and sisters throughout the world, may we wish the same for them as we ourselves have today.”

 This brings a connection on the global scale to people we will never know but we depend upon daily.
 This gives us such a greater appreciation for the meal we often eat while absorbed in some other activity.
 Just by having this awareness of the origins of our food already provides a human connection and a wonder for our existence.